Tuition and fees for Summer Session are assessed separately from the fall and spring semesters.

 Tuition and fee rates are determined by your program of study, residency classification, and the number of credit hours in which you are enrolled.
 The Bursar’s Office website publishes tuition and fees for:

 Housing costs may also appear on the tuition and fee bill.
 See the Housing and Dining Services website for more information on rates for Summer Session.

-Interest earned from confirmation deposits is used for student financial aid.
+CU Boulder applies the interest earned from confirmation deposits to student financial aid.

-- Authorize use of the stipend in Buff Portal.
+- Authorized use of the stipend through Buff Portal

 - Not exceeded their lifetime credit hour limit